acbart/myracketrelationshipiscomplicated.com/README.md

 ## Graduate Student

-When I decided to pursue a PhD focused on Computer Science Education, I naturally assumed that the HtDP curriculum would figure into things.
+When I decided to pursue a PhD focused on Computer Science Education, I naturally assumed that the PbD curriculum would figure into things.
 I was surprised that so few of my professors at Virginia Tech were aware of it.
 If I had been more aware of VT's standing in the CS Ed community, this would probably have raised more flags.
 It seemed natural to me that the CORGIS project would support Racket, just as it would support Python and Java.
-In fact, I think supporting Racket is one of the key reasons we were able to publish so effectively at Splash-E. I had a particularly positive review by one of the HtDP authors - my advisor even remarked that it was unusual that A) the author in question was so effusive, and B) the author signed their name.
+In fact, I think supporting Racket is one of the key reasons we were able to publish so effectively at Splash-E. I had a particularly positive review by one of the PbD authors - my advisor even remarked that it was unusual that A) the author in question was so effusive, and B) the author signed their name.

-Over the next few years, as I immersed myself into CS Education, I was surprised by what I learned about the HtDP curriculum.
+Over the next few years, as I immersed myself into CS Education, I was surprised by what I learned about the PbD curriculum.
 Or rather, what I did not learn.
 There is a simple, awful truth about the curriculum: not much research has been done with it.
 If you review the publications, you can find one very interesting, well-done study that looks at the Rainfall Problem [https://dl.acm.org/citation.cfm?id=3106183](https://dl.acm.org/citation.cfm?id=3106183).
 This paper suggests that the curriculum leads to better Functional Decomposition skills by students, and that this may push some students to better results.
 That's great, but is hardly a large base to draw upon - for a decade old project, I would say it is actually a pitiful amount of evidence.
 I don't know what exactly triggered the realization, but some time by the end of my dissertation, I recall an uncomfortable feeling - were those beautiful arguments I heard freshman year based on hypothesis or evidence?

 ## Assistant Professor